Go to page content

 No question is too general or specific that your dentist won’t be able to answer, so fire away.

-3. Do I Have Tooth Sensitivity?
+3. Do I have tooth sensitivity?

-6. Do I Need Teeth Whitening?
+6. Do I need teeth whitening?

-A 2014 study on teeth whitening by the Journal of Evidence-Based Dental Practice cited several reasons teeth turn yellow.
+A study on teeth whitening by the Journal of Evidence-Based Dental Practice cited several reasons teeth turn yellow.
 Age, genetics, environmental factors, smoking, certain medications, and highly acidic foods and drinks contribute to discolouration.
 With your dentist, you can determine the exact cause and explore options to revive your teeth back to their former lustre.

 Caucasian woman in stripes brushing her teeth in front of a bathroom mirror.